gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy took it and scanned it quickly as Noxy fed a handful of wood shavings to the stove.
 "That idiot," the reeve said.
 "That self-righteous, self-pitying *idiot*."
+"The tralpa is going to Duck Droppings to—what did he say?
+To denounce us for our complicity in treason," she recited bitterly.
+"He must have talked Aft into flying him there."
 She tossed the tralpa's note onto the table and pinched the bridge of her nose.
-"The tralpa is going to Duck Droppings to—what did he say?"
-She picked up the letter.
-"To denounce us for our complicity in treason," she recited bitterly.
-"He must have talked Aft into flying him there."
+"And he had the nerve to ask us to feed his damned birds."

 She turned to Noxy.
 "I need you to put your boots on and start waking people up—we